 - Hike schedule is subject to change.
-Check back here before each hike to confirm hike details and meeting locations or call 919-620-9099 for recorded updates.
-Dial extension 211 to get the most up to date information on hike.
+Check back here before each hike to confirm hike details and meeting locations or call 919-620-9099 extension 211 for recorded updates.

 - Click here for links to maps of trail access points along the Eno.

 January 6, 2019

 West Point on the Eno City Park